-Building on these empirical results, I develop a search model to formalize and further examine the role of stepping-stone employers in labor market dynamics.
-In this model, each employer is characterized by three key attributes: employer group, productivity, and offer arrival rate.
+Building on these empirical results, I develop a search model with sequential auction protocol to formalize and further examine the role of stepping-stone employers in labor market dynamics.
+In this framework, each employer is characterized by three key attributes: employer group, productivity, and offer arrival rate.
 The employer group determines the distribution of productivity and offer arrival rate.
 Departing from the conventional search models, offer arrival rates are constructed as vectors, indicating the employer groups from which the offers are sent.
 The heterogeneity of vectorized offer arrival rates is the key to make employers function as "stepping-stones" for workers.

 The vectorized arrival rate captures both the quantity and quality of future job offers.
 This arrival rate consist of two components: a scalar and a vector.
 The scalar component measures the quantity aspect of potential offers.
-The vector component represents the conditional probability of transitioning from the current employer group to other employer groups upon receiving an offer, thus capturing the quality dimension of prospective opportunities.
-Together, these quantity and quality components of future job opportunities critically influence workers' decision-making.
+The vector component represents the conditional probability of transitioning from the current employer group to other employer groups upon receiving an offer, thereby capturing the quality dimension of job opportunities.
+Within this framework, stepping-stone employers are defined as those offering a "better" arrival rate, characterized by either a higher scalar component (indicating a greater volume of offers), a more favorable vector component (implying an increased likelihood of offers originating from more productive employers), or a combination of both.

 The model allows for a detailed decomposition of transition motivations into pecuniary and non-pecuniary drivers.
 Among pecuniary motivations, I distinguish between "productivity motivation" and "stepping-stone motivation."
 The former drives transitions to more productive employers.
-The stepping-stone motivation captures a worker's incentive to transition toward employers offering "better" arrival rate, which is defined by either a higher scalar component (a greater volume of job offers), or a ideal vector component (signifying an increased likelihood that offers come from more productive employers), or both.
+The stepping-stone motivation captures a worker's incentive to transition toward stepping-stone employers.
+Non-pecuniary motivations are further categorized into "amenity" and "others".
+Amenity-driven transitions reflect an increasing preferences for the new match, while the "others" category captures transitions motivated by factors outside the previously defined dimensions.
+This decomposition not only allows for rigorous evaluation of the model's fit through comparisons with self-reported motivations in the linked dataset but also highlights the critical, yet often unobservable, role of stepping-stone employers in transitions and ECUTs.

-The model, calibrated using LEHD data, successfully replicates key labor market moments.
-It also aligns well with the untargeted ECUT share, and its breakdown by reported motivations from the linked NSCG-LEHD data.
-Additionally, the model yields insights into the role of stepping-stone employers, which is not directly observable from the data.
-Notably, 48% of all transitions and 52% of transitions with earnings cuts involves stepping-stone motivations.
-Furthermore, approximately 40% of transitions for stepping-stone employers are associated with earnings cuts.
-These findings underscore stepping-stone motivation as a major pecuniary motivation, not only for transitions but also for earnings dynamics in the labor market.
+The model is calibrated using LEHD data and employs a novel vector quantization algorithm to efficiently simulate the vectorized offer arrival rate.
+This approach allows the model to replicate key labor market moments effectively and align closely with the untargeted ECUT share, as well as its breakdown by reported motivations derived from the linked NSCG-LEHD data.
+Importantly, the model yields insights into the role of stepping-stone employers, which is not directly observable from the data.
+The analysis reveals that 48% of all transitions and 52% of transitions with earnings cuts involves stepping-stone motivations.
+Moreover, approximately 40% of transitions for stepping-stone employers are associated with earnings cuts.
+These results highlight the significance of stepping-stone motivations as a central driver of pecuniary incentives, influencing both transitions and broader earnings dynamics in the labor market.